 2021 Guadalupe St

 Gong Cha is a boba chain that found its initial success in Taiwan.
-As the company grew, the brand opened new bubble tea shops in different cities across the United States, including Austin, Texas.
+As the company grew, the brand opened new bubble tea shops in different cities across the United States, including Austin, Texas at Esperanza Crossing.
 The company brews fresh tea and cooks tapioca pearls every four hours.
 All teas are sourced from the finest tea estates in Taiwan for an authentic boba experience.

 Try the taro milk or lychee slushie made with shaved ice to cool off in summertime or satisfy a sweet tooth with brown sugar milk tea and tapioca pearls.
 Don’t forget to add a dollop of milk foam — a lightly salted, creamy foam that makes this beverage feel luxurious.